-We welcome our very first Guest Blogger the Revd.
+We welcome our very first Guest Blogger, the Revd.
 Amjad Samuel.

 The response to Carly’s hard work and the popularity of the Highland Rovers Band resulted in a crowd of over 400 people gathering on the Huntington Green for a beautiful summer concert with family, friends and pets.

 Adding to this presence was The Whey Station Food Truck.
 The Whey Station is a gourmet sandwich food truck company.
-On the day of the event, it generously donated all its income – including the cost of the sandwiches and the time of its staff and other overheads – for this cause.
+On the day of the event, they generously donated all income – including the cost of the sandwiches and the time of staff and other overheads – for this cause.
 This is the second time this year that The Whey Station has made such an incredibly generous contribution to AEP.
 We are deeply appreciative of their generosity.

 The sandwich truck, the information booth, and the supporting team were all in place by 6:30PM when the crowd started gathering to listen to the Highland Rovers, a popular Irish music band from Shelton, CT.
 As the concert goers walked to the green for the concert at 7PM, the AEP team started interacting with them and sharing with them the story of Graceland International School.
 The Highland Rovers encouraged people to buy the sandwiches and support the cause.
 In just two hours the team raised over four hundred dollars in direct donations from the most cooperative crowd!
 The online donations and checks are still trickling in.
 Please feel free to donate to this fundraiser during the month of August.

 The net result of the event is an important reminder: we can all come together, from all different walks of life, to create a better world.
 Musicians, concert goers, church members, young, not so young, businesses, passers-by, anyone can join in to change the world by building schools in parts of the world that may not otherwise afford to do it on their own.
-And yes, if you are reading it online, you can go to www.africaep.org right now and contribute to keep this important work going; there is no reason not to!
+And yes, if you are reading this online, you can go to www.africaep.org right now and contribute to keep this important work going; there is no reason not to!